sameeralam3127/Devops-automation/docs/index.md

-# Welcome to Compute Central
+# Welcome to Devops Automation

-Hello and welcome to **Compute Central**—your ultimate hub for everything **DevOps** and **Site Reliability Engineering (SRE)**!
+Hello and welcome to **Devops Automation** your ultimate hub for everything **DevOps** and **Site Reliability Engineering (SRE)**!
 Whether you're a seasoned professional or just starting out, I am here to help you unlock your potential with cutting-edge tools, actionable tips, and an engaged community of like-minded enthusiasts.

 🎯 **DevOps Tips**
 Master the art of seamless integration and delivery with advice and best practices.